Reflective modular forms on lattices of prime level

 \subsection{The Kodaira dimension of orthogonal modular varieties}

 In this subsection we use our reflective modular forms to determine the Kodaira dimension of some orthogonal modular varieties.
-By \cite[Theorem 2.1]{GH14}, if there is a reflective modular form of large weight, then the modular variety is uniruled and thus has Kodaira dimension $-\infty$.
-By this result, we have
+By \cite[Theorem 2.1]{GH14}, if there is a strongly reflective modular form of large weight, then the modular variety is uniruled and thus has Kodaira dimension $-\infty$.